anushaa2004/Bio-RL-Prosthetics/README.md

 # Bio-RL-Prosthetics
-Code for the tutorial: From Jittery Joints to Smooth Control (TD3 for Robotic Prosthetics)

 This repository contains the code for the tutorial **"From Jittery Joints to Smooth Control: TD3 for Robotic Prosthetics."**